k3tchup/google_drive_sync/readme.md

 [ ] there are instances when folders with the same name just inherit the same id when a few folder is crated with the same name.  need to debug this.

 [ ] figure out why there are duplicate files with the same name and hash.  something to do with change sets.

-[ ] store the token.json contents in a key vault

 [ ] move the local database cache and other variable data into the user's home directory